 The LPA must establish an intake process to document that every participant meets income eligibility criteria.
 This includes maintaining supporting documentation to confirm eligibility and participant selection.
-LPAs must develop and implement a policy to recertify income eligibility consistently throughout the program agreement, subject to OCR monitoring.
+HCR recommends that LPAs recertify income eligibility if a significant amount of time elapses between initial eligibility and execution of participant agreement.